mariannecruzat/mariannecruzat.github.io/_posts/2020-06-09-its-okay-to-do-an-unpaid-internship.md

 hidden: false
 ---

-# Should I Do An Unpaid Internship?
-Why It's Okay To Do An Unpaid Internship.
+# Should You Do An Unpaid Internship?

 While in college, I had three unpaid internships and three paid internships - I'm just as grateful to have had my unpaid internship experiences as my paid internship experiences.